tharbeard/number-guesser/README.md

 # number-guesser
-A short project for Codecademy's Full Stack path
+A short project for Codecademy's Full Stack progam.
+Task was to write the JS functions necessary to run the game.

+Completed 8/4/21.